 - other reasonable changes to the way that a course is delivered, taught, supervised and/or assessed (for example, we may make minor changes to the method of delivery and/or assessment to or from online);

-- procedural changes to our regulations that help improve the same to your benefit.
+- procedural changes to our regulations that help improve the same to your benefit; and/or

-- significant changes to the way that a course is delivered, taught, supervised and/or assessed (for example, we may make major changes to the method of assessment, moving to or from online and/or significantly change the percentage of online and in-person delivery);
+- changes to the way that a course is delivered, taught, supervised and/or assessed (for example, we may make changes to the method of assessment, moving to or from online and/or change the percentage of online and in-person delivery).

 CANCELLATION OF A COURSE